wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

     ghcr.io/wmo-im/wmo-im/demo-decode-eccodes-jupyter:latest
 ```

-Here is a breakdown of what this command does:
+Here is a breakdown of the above command:

-- `docker run -d --name demo-decode-eccodes-jupyter` starts a new container in detached mode (`-d`) and names it `demo-decode-eccodes-jupyter`.
+- `docker run -d --name demo-decode-eccodes-jupyter` starts a new container in detached mode (`-d`) and names it `demo-decode-eccodes-jupyter`
 - `-v ~/wis2box-data/downloads:/root/downloads` mounts the `~/wis2box-data/downloads` directory on your VM to `/root/downloads` in the container.
-This is where the data you downloaded from WIS2 is stored.
+This is where the data you downloaded from WIS2 is stored
 - `-p 8888:8888` maps port 8888 on your VM to port 8888 in the container.
-This makes the Jupyter notebook server accessible from your web browser at `http://YOUR-HOST:8888`.
+This makes the Jupyter notebook server accessible from your web browser at `http://YOUR-HOST:8888`
 - `-e JUPYTER_TOKEN=dataismagic!` sets the token required to access the Jupyter notebook server.
 You will need to provide this token when you access the server from your web browser
-- `ghrc.io/wmo-im/demo-decode-eccodes-jupyter:latest` specifies the image used by the container which pre-includes the example Jupyter notebooks used in the next exercises.
+- `ghrc.io/wmo-im/demo-decode-eccodes-jupyter:latest` specifies the image used by the container which pre-includes the example Jupyter notebooks used in the next exercises

 !!! note "About the demo-decode-eccodes-jupyter image"

-    The `demo-decode-eccodes-jupyter` is image developed for this training that uses a baseimage including the ecCodes library and adds a Jupyter notebook server and a set of python libraries for data analysis and visualization.
+    The `demo-decode-eccodes-jupyter` is image developed for this training that uses a base image including the ecCodes library and adds a Jupyter notebook server, as well as Python packages for data analysis and visualization.

-    You can find the source code for this image, including the example notebooks, at [wmo-im/demo-decode-eccodes-jupyter](https://github.com/wmo-im/demo-decode-eccodes-jupyter).
+    The source code for this image, including the example notebooks, can be found at [wmo-im/demo-decode-eccodes-jupyter](https://github.com/wmo-im/demo-decode-eccodes-jupyter).

 Once the container is started, you can access the Jupyter notebook server on your student VM by navigating to `http://YOUR-HOST:8888` in your web browser.